Nu Skin Enterprises (NYSE:NUS) Updates FY 2022 Earnings Guidance

 Nu Skin Enterprises (NYSE:NUS – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $3.30-$3.60 for the period, compared to the consensus earnings per share estimate of $3.54.
 The company issued revenue guidance of $2.33 billion-$2.41 billion, compared to the consensus revenue estimate of $2.48 billion.
-Nu Skin Enterprises also updated its FY22 guidance to $3.30-3.60 EPS.
+Nu Skin Enterprises also updated its Q3 2022 guidance to $0.70-$0.85 EPS.

+A number of analysts have weighed in on the stock.
+StockNews.com raised shares of Nu Skin Enterprises from a hold rating to a buy rating in a research report on Wednesday, June 22nd.
+TheStreet lowered shares of Nu Skin Enterprises from a b rating to a c rating in a report on Thursday, August 4th.
+Finally, Citigroup increased their price target on Nu Skin Enterprises from $45.00 to $47.00 and gave the stock a neutral rating in a report on Monday.
+Two investment analysts have rated the stock with a hold rating and two have given a buy rating to the company’s stock.
+According to MarketBeat, the stock presently has a consensus rating of Moderate Buy and an average price target of $61.00.

 Nu Skin Enterprises Stock Performance